KarmaCoordinates/karma/.static/karma_coordinates_summary.md

     articulates that the purpose of the universe is to provide experiences to every life-form.
 Each experience results in a physical modification of the brain or intellect (<em>Buddhi</em>), commonly referred to as memory.
 These modifications are classified into four categories: Ignorance (<em>Viparyay</em>), Incapacity (<em>Ashakti</em>), Complacency (<em>Tushti</em>), or True Knowledge (<em>Siddhi</em>).
-    Sankhya futher defines 5, 28, 9, and 8 subcategories for these categories respectively.
+    Sankhya further defines 5, 28, 9, and 8 subcategories for these categories respectively.
 The clarity of thinking questionnaire contains 50 questions to determine the current state of these 50 subcategories.
 In addition Lifestyle is added as a bonus category to take into account the modern ways of life.
     Attaining the state of <em>Siddhi</em> allows one to experience the ultimate truth.
 At that point, the purpose of the